What is an ISP?

 ISPs use servers in big data centers to manage all the information flowing through their networks, helping everything run smoothly.

-Types of ISPs
+Types of ISPs and Examples

-ISPs come in three tiers:
+ISPs are generally categorized into three tiers:

 What Does Your ISP See?